 - the client didn't anticipate the strain it would place on their personal life

-- the client didn't account for the psychological toll it exacted from them as they attempted to get back on a motorcycle, or in any other vehicle.
+- the client didn't account for the psychological toll it exacted on them as they attempted to get back on a motorcycle, or in any other vehicle.

-Though these are only a few of the more common after effects that an injured person cannot account for immediately following their accident, they represent some of the most critical pieces to your injury claim.
-And each of these examples are much more valuable if they are presented to an insurance company through medical documentation and expert legal representation, rather than a knee-jerk reaction that calls for immediate compensation.
+Though these are only a few of the more common after-effects that an injured person cannot account for immediately following their accident, they represent some of the most critical pieces to your injury claim.
+And each of these examples is much more valuable if they are presented to an insurance company through medical documentation and expert legal representation, rather than a knee-jerk reaction that calls for immediate compensation.
 Remember, once you sign a release, you are forever barred from any future recovery.

 Lets look at a more specific scenario:

 - The driver of motorcycle A is a young male with no pre-existing medical conditions.
 He has been involved in a collision in which the defendant failed to yield the right of way.
 He was taken by ambulance to the hospital for an examination of back pain and hand trauma.
 In addition to the hand trauma, the doctors diagnose him with a herniated disc and prescribe him a course of physical therapy.
 He completes treatment and is released soon after.